Current U.S. Inflation Rate Statistics and News

-Gasoline prices fell by 3.6% due to falling oil prices.
+Gasoline prices rose 2.5% even though there was no increase in oil prices.
 They contribute 70% of gas prices.
-The Energy Information Administration's oil price forecast remained at $67 a barrel for 2019 and 2020.
-The EIA blames the price drop on too much supply in the United States.
+The Energy Information Administration's oil price forecast remained at $64 a barrel for 2019 and $65/b in 2020.

-The prices of used cars and trucks rose 1.6%, while new vehicle prices rose 0.1%.
-Transportation services rose 0%.
+The prices of used cars and trucks rose 0.9%, while new vehicle prices fell 0.2%.
+Transportation services rose 0.3%.

 In the last 12 months, the cost of health care services rose by 3.3%.
 Drug prices fell 0.4% during that time.
 Health care costs have risen more slowly since Obamacare took effect in 2014.
 Before that, prices rose 7% to 8% a year.

 Current Core Inflation Rate

 The core inflation rate was 2.2% year over year.
 The core rate eliminates the impact of volatile oil and food prices.
 Their prices change daily because they're based upon commodities trading.
 Oil prices also tend to rise in the spring in anticipation of higher demand from summer vacationers.
 High oil prices will increase the prices of fertilizer and transportation costs.
 That will create high food prices.

 The core rate was slightly above the Federal Reserve's 2% inflation target.
 The Federal Open Market Committee has lowered the fed funds rate to 2.25% at its July meeting.
 The Fed last raised the rate to 2.5% at its December 19, 2018, FOMC meeting.
 The Fed is trying to offset the negative impact of President Trump's trade war.